 “Meeting kids’ emotional needs helps them feel safe and secure, not entitled and spoiled,” she says.
 “And punishments are terrible teachers.
-It is completely possible, and not that hard, to hold kids accountable for their behaviour, teach them about the impact of their actions while making them feel loved and supported.”
+It is completely possible, and not that hard, to hold kids accountable for their behavior, teach them about the impact of their actions, while making them feel loved and supported.”

-If it sounds like your kids or future kids could benefit from gentle parenting, here’s what you need to know about the method, what it looks like, and how to apply it in real life.
+If it sounds like your kids or future kids could benefit from gentle parenting discipline, here’s what you need to know about the method, what it looks like, and how to apply it in real life.

 What Is Gentle Parenting?

 Gentle parenting – or gentler parenting, as Nick calls it – is an umbrella term for a parenting approach that aims “to recognize and meet the needs of children in a gentler, more respectful way without using traditional, authoritarian-style discipline and punishments,” Nick says.
 The gentle-parenting framework at Parenting With Perspectacles, for instance, focuses on raising children “who feel seen and loved” and “teaching parents how to allow kids to have their big feelings while setting and holding strong boundaries.”
-Through this framework, parents are taught how to maintain boundaries with their children without the use of traditional discipline methods (think: time out, a “naughty chair,” spanking, “Go to your room!” etc.).
+Gentle parenting often gets confused with permissive parenting, which offers a more lax approach to boundary setting and tends to cultivate the role of the parent as a friend, rather than an authority figure.
+But gentle parenting does prioritize boundaries, just without the use of traditional discipline methods (think: time out, a “naughty chair,” spanking, “Go to your room!” etc.).

 What Are the Benefits of Gentle Parenting?